 How To Create Low Poly Art

-I’m sure at one point, we’ve all had our brains blown by some awesome low poly art images and wondered how on earth they have been made.
+I’m sure at one point we’ve all had our brains blown by some awesome low poly art images and wondered how on earth they are made.

-So, here are a few useful tips for your very first dabble in low-poly modelling:
+So, here are a few useful tips for your very first dabble in low-poly modeling:

 - Find a good reference photo